rosslazer/blog/content/posts/code-yellow.md

 - What happens with the normal six-week sprint?
   - While the war room is one of the most important focuses of the next two sprints, we will still have a regular program and plans for the sprint, so that the important work that is NOT part of the war room can continue with the defined cadence.
 - Do I expect to drop everything if I was assigned a critical war room bug?
   - If you don’t have critical customer bugs or production issues, you are expected to prioritize war room bugs.
-When there is a conflict and you are not sure, please ask in the pmf-war-room or the raid channel.
+When there is a conflict and you are not sure, please ask in the pu-war-room or the raid channel.
 The other way is to do a quick triage of the bug and then ask what to do next.
 - What if I am not clear on the requirement of the bug?
   - Please try to come up with the design, when doubt, tag the operators for clarification
 - Why do you use war-room1?
 Is there a war-room2?